Hibathulla/HIbathulla/README.md

 ### Hi there 👋, I'am Hibathulla
 #### Web Developer, Designer
 I have done many projects using frontend and backend frameworks.
 I love to learn more about the latest technologies.
-My aim is to create unique ideas for existing ideas.😅 Feel free to contribute to my repo.🤩
+As a developer, I always think through the user's perspective before implementing an idea. 😅 Feel free to contribute to my repo.🤩
+I have experience in React.js, Node.js, Figma, CSS, and diving deep into these technologies to learn more advanced features.

-Skills: VUE JS / REACT / JS / HTML / CSS
+Skills: REACT JS / NODE JS / JS / HTML / CSS / SASS

 - 🌱 I’m currently learning **latest frameworks**
 - 💬 Ask me about **your ideas**